 In-person training may be a better option for dogs that need to work with a trainer face-to-face.
-It allows for hands-on instruction and gives the trainer the opportunity to demonstrate directly for you and your dog.
+It allows for hands-on instruction and allows the trainer to demonstrate directly for you and your dog.
 Choosing this option is usually more expensive than online service dog training, but gives you and your dog access to the trainer and the option for one-on-one time.

 Online Psychiatric Service Dog Training with Pettable

-Ready to get started training your psychiatric service dog?
-Get access to Pettable’s expertly-designed online service dog training lessons to start today.
+Ready to get started with psychiatric service dog training?
+Get access to Pettable’s expertly designed online service dog training lessons to start today.
 We work with certified, professional dog trainers to create effective training strategies that you and your service dog can master from the comfort of your own home.
-Our self-paced lessons are perfect for online learners, and allow you to access the materials as needed, on your own terms.
+Our self-paced lessons are perfect for online learners, and allow you to access the materials as needed, on your terms.